A fast time-stepping strategy for dynamical systems equipped with a surrogate model: Introduction

 \section{Introduction}

 This paper will consider the system of ordinary differential equations (ODEs)

 equipped with a surrogate model approximating the dynamics of \cref{eq:ode}:

 This surrogate model is assumed to be much less expensive to solve than the full model \cref{eq:ode}, possibly by evolving in a lower dimensional space ($\nsur < \nvar$).
-Moreover, we assume that projections between the full and surrogate model spaces are realized by the matrices $V, W \in \Cplx{\nvar}{\nsur}$:
+Moreover, we assume that projections between the full and surrogate model spaces are realized by the matrices $\Vmat, \Wmat \in \Cplx{\nvar}{\nsur}$:

-Here, the $\ast$ symbol denotes the conjugate transpose of a matrix.
+Here, the ``$\ast$'' symbol denotes the conjugate transpose of a matrix.

 This paper presents a new technique to supplement the numerical integration of \cref{eq:ode} using the surrogate model \cref{eq:surrogate_ode}.
 For an appropriate choice of surrogate model, our method can be significantly more efficient than using either the full or the surrogate model alone.
-This is accomplished by applying a multirate time integration scheme to the additively partitioned ODE
+This is accomplished by applying a multirate time integration scheme to the following ODE with fast dynamics $f\F$ and slow dynamics $f\S$:

-Multirate methods are characterized by using different stepsizes for different parts of an ODE, as opposed to a single, global timestep \cite{Rice_1960_splitRK,Gear_1974_MR,Andrus_1979_MR,Gear_1984_MR-LMM,Sandu_2007_MR_RK2,Sandu_2016_GARK-MR,Sandu_2009_MR_LMM,Sandu_2013_extrapolatedMR,Sandu_2019_MR-GARK_High-Order}.
-For problems with partitions exhibiting vastly different time scales, stiffnesses, evaluation costs, or amounts of nonlinearity, multirate methods can be more efficient that theire single rate counterparts.
-In \cref{eq:full_surrogate_ode}, there are two partitions: a fast partition $f\F$ which is treated with a small timestep and a slow partition $f\S$ which is treated with a large timestep.
+Multirate methods are characterized by using different stepsizes for different parts of an ODE, as opposed to a single, global timestep \cite{Rice_1960_splitRK,Gear_1974_MR,Andrus_1979_MR,Gear_1984_MR-LMM,Sandu_2007_MR-monotonic-RK2,Sandu_2016_MR-GARK,Sandu_2009_MR-monotonic-LMM,Sandu_2013_MR-extrapolation,Sandu_2019_MR-GARK_High-Order,Sandu_2021_MR-GARK-ROS,Sandu_2021_MR-GARK_Implicit,Sandu_2021_MR-Euler-DAE}.
+For problems with partitions exhibiting vastly different time scales, stiffnesses, evaluation costs, or amounts of nonlinearity, multirate methods can be more efficient that their single rate counterparts.
+In \cref{eq:full_surrogate_ode}, the fast partition $f\F$ is treated with a small timestep, and the slow partition $f\S$ is treated with a large timestep.
 Note that \cref{eq:full_surrogate_ode} has the same solution as \cref{eq:ode}.
 It is rewritten and partitioned, however, in such a way that $f\F$ contains the surrogate model dynamics and $f\S$ represents the error in the surrogate model.
 Ideally, this error will be small, so a large timestep would be acceptable.
 Moreover, this means expensive evaluations of the full model occur infrequently compared to the inexpensive surrogate model evaluations.